 grated Parmesan cheese(ContainsMilk)

 Preheat the oven to 240°C/220°C fan-forced.
-Cut the potato (unpeeled) into 1cm fries.
-Place the fries on an oven tray lined with baking paper.
-Season with salt and pepper and drizzle with olive oil.
+Cut the potato (unpeeled) into 1cm chips.
+Place on an oven tray lined with baking paper.
+Season with salt and drizzle with olive oil.
 Toss to coat, then bake until tender, 20-25 minutes.

 See Top Steak Tips (bottom) for extra info!
 Return the frying pan to a high heat with a drizzle of olive oil.
-Season the beef rump with a pinch of salt and pepper.
+Season the beef rump with salt and pepper.
 When the oil is hot, add the beef rump to the pan and cook for 2-3 minutes on each side (depending on thickness), or until cooked to your liking.
 Transfer to a plate to rest.